(Last Updated February 13 2019)

 - An LED light, which ensures that your work area is well lit.

 - A detailed user’s manual.

 - An instructional DVD with demonstrations of how to use the sewing machine’s functions.

 - A 25 year limited warranty.
 Also included is free technical support, both online and by phone, for the life of your sewing machine.

 The Brother XM2701 Sewing Machine is lightweight, versatile, and easy to use.
 It’s a great first sewing machine for beginners, or anyone who wants a simple machine that can handle their everyday sewing needs.

 Picking a sewing machine can be a surprisingly difficult challenge.
 There are just so many choices.
 Which one is right for you?

-Well we’re confident that our list of the top 10 sewing machines of 2018 will help you find a sewing machine that’s the perfect fit.
+Well we’re confident that our list of the best sewing machines will help you find a machine that’s the perfect fit.